Mental Health Client Handbook

 Any time that you have questions about your child’s medication or other health concerns feel free to contact the Health Office at 519-884-1470, ext.
 1171.

 Community Mental Health and EDDT Services

-Once we receive your request for service, you can expect:
+Once we receive a referral for service, you can expect:

-- (Community Mental Health Services) A telephone call from one of our program staff to set up an initial meeting and answer any questions you may have.
+- A telephone call from one of our program staff to set up an initial meeting and answer any questions you may have.
 They will also ask detailed questions about your history, life situation and present distress to assess the types and extent of concerns you have.

 - After we have identified the areas of need, together we will agree on a plan of action including specific goals and objectives, methods to accomplish these goals and the approximate length of time it will take to achieve the goals.

-- Depending on the specific service that has been identified to meet your needs, a start date and end date will be agreed upon with you.
+- Depending on the specific service that has been identified to meet your needs, a start date and end date will be discussed with you.

-- An agreement, also known as a Service Agreement, will be reviewed and signed with you and is a legal contract between you and Lutherwood
+- An agreement, also known as a Service Agreement, will be reviewed and signed with you and is a service contract between you and Lutherwood

 - Periodically, we will meet to review progress.
 Sometimes the review will lead us to change the goals and/or adjust the discharge date we have agreed on.